KronosDP/KronosDP.github.io/_posts/Thoughts/Reflection/2024-05-31-are-you-ready-for-a-gf.md

 Like an operating system, I think rules are essential in our life.
 I remembered that my operating system lecturer said that an operating system is just like the law book of our computer.
 I wonder if that's true or not (it probably is true).
 But I just wanna say that without the law controlling our computers, racing conditions, and deadlocks could happen inside our computers.
 We don't want that to happen, right?

 The one and I think the very essential problem in a relationship is when 2 sides refuse to communicate appropriately when there is a problem.
 The problem is frequently not the real problem; it's their ego.
 That is why, in my future relationship, `one of the most important rules is that when the clock hits 00:00, both parties should stop being angry at each other`.
 This rule is a must and can't be negotiated.
 Also, if both parties are in different time zones, the time used for this rule is for the person who has the faster time and who hits 00:00 on their clock faster.

+A new that I've gotten out of my mind that I haven't implemented is to do presentation.
+This presentation will be done bi-weekly and monthly.
+This presentation will be done using chat, voice call using any communication media possible, and irl meet.
+Feel free for both parties to use power point.
+The goal of this is to give each other life update.
+Also, it's a great opportunity to express gratitute towards God and to each other.

 ## Ending